DanielSvub/anytype/README.md

 elem := list.IndexOf("value")
 ```

 - `Sort() List` - sorts the elements in the list.
-List has to be homogeneous and the elements have to be either numeric or strings,
+The sorting type is determined by the first element which has to be either string, int or float,
 ```go
 list.Sort()
 ```